CAR T-Cell Therapy

-Spectrum Health is one of 60 select medical centers in the United States to lead this treatment and based on promising – and, in some cases, remarkable – results.
+Spectrum Health is one of the select medical centers in the United States to lead this treatment and based on promising – and, in some cases, remarkable – results.
 We are the only Cancer Center in the region to offer CAR T-cell therapy for patients with refractory or relapsed leukemia or lymphoma.

 We’re proud to offer eligible patients leading-edge, responsive and personalized treatment that’s close to home.